NetSuite

 - Currency and payment-term mappings used during invoice creation

-- Optional customer field mappings such as Customer Number
+- Optional field mappings such as Additional CC Emails and invoice Record ID

 Verify On One Invoice